im-calvin/Mittens/README.md

 [Add Mittens here!](https://discord.com/api/oauth2/authorize?client_id=631663182397702146&permissions=414464715840&scope=bot)

-If you have an issue or a feature request feel free to reach out to `calv.` on Discord
+If you have an issue or a feature request feel free to reach out to `calv.` on Discord.

+This is version 2 of Mittens boasting a 200% speed increase over version 1 which can be found [here](https://github.com/im-calvin/mittens_bot_v1)

 ## What does Mittens do?